sonyc-project/SONYC-MKII/README.md

 # SONYC-MKII
-This repo contains the codebase and tools of our paper [Infrastructure-free, Deep Learned Urban Noise Monitoring at ∼100mW](https://arxiv.org/abs/2203.06220) in ICCPS '22.
+This repo contains the codebase and tools in our paper [Infrastructure-free, Deep Learned Urban Noise Monitoring at ∼100mW](https://arxiv.org/abs/2203.06220) in ICCPS '22.
 Please cite our work as:

 ```
 @article{yun2022infrastructure,